RedwanAlkurdi/Lakehouse-Spark-Hive-Delta-Minio-Trino-Zeppelin/README.md

 ## What's next?
 * Once in the zeppelin ui, choose any of the tutorials and start experimenting.
-* The custom tutorial notebook written for this repository are the ones under the `workcount-notebooks`
+* The custom tutorial notebook written for this repository are the ones under the `airline-notebooks`